elindsey/elindsey.github.io/_posts/2020-11-09-rust-emit-asm.md

 [Previously](/2020/11/06/simd-ray-tracer.html) I rewrote my ray tracer to use `crossbeam::scope` and `crossbeam::queue` instead of rayon.
-Internally rayon leans heavily on `crossbeam::deque` for its work-stealing implementation, so my expectation was that this change would neutral or a slight improvement, depending on how good of a job the compiler had been doing to condense rayon's abstractions.
+Internally rayon leans heavily on `crossbeam::deque` for its work-stealing implementation, so my expectation was that this change would be neutral or a slight improvement, depending on how good of a job the compiler had been doing to condense rayon's abstractions.